keboola/component-salesforce/component_config/component_long_description.md

-Upload data to Salesforce via Bulk API 2.0.
-Supports INSERT, UPDATE, UPSERT and DELETE operations.
+Upload data to Salesforce using Bulk API 2.0.
+This component supports the following operations: INSERT, UPDATE, UPSERT, and DELETE.